ncatlab/nlab-content/pages/4/9/1/1/1194/content.md

 * 1-categorical semantics is only relevant to *[[extensional type theory|extensional]]* type theory; see the section on [[intensional type theory]] vs. [[extensional type theory]] [below](#ExtensionalIntensional).

-* The description given below is a somewhat simplified one, in that we identify objects of the category with single objects, rather than contexts.
+* The description given below is a somewhat simplified one, in that we identify objects of the category with single types, rather than contexts.
 This is strictly speaking only okay in type theories with a [[dependent sum]] operation, which allows us to reinterpret every [[context]] as a single type.
+An alternative approach which avoids this problem is to use [[cartesian multicategories]].

 ### The internal language of a category